Top 10 Things to Know About Brain Health

 3. What are neurodegenerative diseases?

-Neurodegenerative diseases are a broad class of diseases that include Alzheimer’s, Dementia, Parkinson’s disease, and amyotrophic lateral sclerosis (aka Lou Gehrig’s disease or ALS).
+Neurodegenerative diseases are a broad class of diseases that include Alzheimer’s, dementia, Parkinson’s disease and amyotrophic lateral sclerosis (aka Lou Gehrig’s disease or ALS).
 These diseases are progressive and debilitating diseases that result in nerve injury and death impacting the nervous systems ability to function and are largely incurable.

 4. How can one diagnosis neurodegenerative diseases?

 A clinical examination by a neurologist, evaluation by a neuropsychologist and various laboratory and imaging tests are used to diagnose these types of neurodegenerative diseases.
-There is no single blood or imaging test in of itself that can diagnose dementia or other neurodegenerative diseases.

 5. What are some risk factors for getting dementia?

 Researchers have identified several risk factors that increase your risk for dementia.
-These risk factors include obesity, sedentary life style, family history and smoking.
+These risk factors include obesity, sedentary lifestyle, family history and smoking.